 - Combining older articles- you can also consider combining related older articles into one new article.
 This can involve updating and refreshing the content in each of the older articles to create a longer, more detailed piece that looks at the topic from all angles.
 You then use redirects to direct traffic from the old page, which they may find through the SERP, to the new page that is up to date.

-For more information or advice about SEO, keywords, content marketing, and professional web design, get in touch with the experts here at Pumpkin Web Design.
+Here at Pumpkin Web Design, we are Preston’s leading web design and content marketing professionals.
+We provide valuable web design, SEO, and marketing solutions to a range of clients, across the North West, including Southport and Wigan, as well as Manchester.
+So for more information or advice about SEO, keywords, content marketing, and professional web design, get in touch with the experts here at Pumpkin Web Design.